-The area has many active arts organisations, a radio station, regular concerts all year round and many local culture and heritage groups and classes.
-It is also home to many small creative businesses who are attracted by the space available and opportunities to sell at the many craft shops and markets.
+The area has many active arts organisations including Strathearn Arts, a radio station (Radio Earn), regular concerts all year round and many local culture and heritage groups and classes.
+The area is also home to many small creative businesses who are attracted by the space available and opportunities to sell at the many craft shops and markets.